j-ntw/battleshiprep/README.md

 Submarine: 3 holes

 Destroyer : 2 holes

+### Feature(s)

+#### Targetting Algorithm
+The CPU has a simple targetting algorithm: when it has no targets, it will shoot a random target.
+When it hits a ship, it will target the North, South, East and West tiles of the target and exhaust the targets.
+If one of the targets results in a hit, the CPU will follow that direction until it misses, then return to random targets.
+If all of the targets miss, it will also return to random targets.
+The CPU is not smart enough to aim for open areas, revisit a bombed area or stop bombing if a longer ship is already destroyed (e.g. if the Carrier is already destroyed and it has shot another ship 4 times, it will still try to shoot the same ship a 5th time.)

 ## References
 This project is created with the following technologies:
 * Python 3.8.5